 What is profiling a business?

-A business is the flow of selling services or goods to someone in the future that is still invisible.
+Business is the process of selling services and goods to someone in the future that is yet unseen.

-What if "someone in the future that we can't yet see" could be 100% predicted at this point in time?
+What if "someone in the yet unseen future" could be 100% predictable at this stage?

-It makes it so much easier to do business.
+It makes it very easy to do business.

-However, if you ask someone who can see the future only 10% of the time or someone who can see the future only 30% of the time, which one would be more advantageous, the latter.
+However, if there are two people, one who can see only 10% of the future and one who can see only 30% of the future, which one has the advantage?

 So how does the difference between 10% and 30% come about?

-And is it possible to make such a difference in business?
-And ask the question.
+And is it possible to make that kind of difference in business?
+I ask the question.

-Perhaps what makes the difference is an awareness of whether or not "ordinary people think like they can see what they cannot see," and I believe that it is possible to practice teamwork in business.
+Perhaps what makes the difference is a matter of awareness of whether or not people are thinking in a way that allows them to see what ordinary people cannot see, and I believe it is possible to practice this through teamwork in business.

-As we've added more members within the company over the past year, I've been thinking about teamwork and education.
+As the number of internal members has increased over the past year, I have been thinking about teamwork and education.

-It has also become an important issue for companies providing e-learning systems.
+It is also becoming an important issue for companies that provide e-learning systems.

-Even if the training curriculum is rich and advanced, it is useless if the learners are not "prepared" for it.
+Even if the training curriculum is rich and advanced, it is meaningless if the learners are not prepared for it.

-The image of training as a boring class is often prevalent, and it is possible that you are just taking a course without that "preparation".
+The image of training = boring class tends to prevail, and it is possible that you are just taking a course without that "preparation".

-First, it is easier to create a desire to learn and a sense of challenge when you are placed in a new environment that is new to you.
+First of all, it is easy to create a sense of motivation and challenge to learn by yourself when you are placed in a new environment that you have never been in before.

-For example, if you've been in charge of accounting for many years and recently started working in human resources, you'll still have to catch up somehow.
+For example, if you have been in charge of accounting for many years and have recently taken on the responsibility of human resources, you will still have to catch up somehow.

-The same is true when you enter your thirties and go from a player to a management position.
+The same is true when you enter your thirties and go from being a player to a manager.

-So, it becomes necessary to design a change in the environment to make people want to learn spontaneously before education.
+So, before education, we need to design changes in the environment that will make people want to learn spontaneously.

-If education is to be rooted in the company in the medium to long term, I believe it is important to create a repositioning = formal, informal change in the environment.
+If education is to take root in the company over the medium to long term, I believe it is important to create repositioning = formal and informal changes in the environment.